-Chances are good that you’ve spent at least some time and energy thinking about internet speed, especially if you’ve experienced slow internet or an intermittent/spotty connection.
-You may have even run a speed test or two, or you may have no idea what your internet speed is.
+Chances are good you’ve spent at least a moment or two thinking about your internet speed — especially if you’ve experienced a slow or spotty connection.
+You may have run a speed test, or you may have no idea what your internet speed is.

 Either way, if you’re like a lot of people, you simply want to know: “Is my connection fast enough?”